 Can You Trust a Home Test for COVID?

 People want to know if they can trust home tests for COVID-19.
+As we discussed earlier, false-positive results are rare.
 These OTC kits are considered “moderate to high” sensitivity when the person being tested has a high level of virus in the nose or throat.
+With lots of virus in their noses, people are contagious, whether or not they are experiencing any symptoms.

 The Difference Between “Sensitivity” and “Specificity”